 Dedinje neighborhood

 After we cross the Gazela Bridge, we’ll head for Dedinje – Belgrade’s most luxurious residential area.
 Here, we’ll see some of the most beautiful mansions in the city, perfectly nestled in the greenery and serenity of Topčider Hill.
-Your guide will give you some interesting information about the properties’ history and what was happening with them during the very turbulent 20th century.
+Your guide will provide you with information about the properties’ history and what was happening with them during the turbulent 20th century.
 We’ll see the country’s biggest football stadium, “Rajko Mitić Stadium”, the home of Red Star Belgrade.
 Red Star is the last club from Eastern or Southern Europe to win the prestigious Champions League.
 Their biggest competitor, Partizan Belgrade, has a stadium just across a small hill.
-Their rivalry is lasting for more than 70 years.
+Their rivalry has lasted for more than 70 years.

 Saint Sava Temple

 Coming from Dedinje, we’ll visit the Vračar area, where we can see one of Belgrade’s most prominent landmarks – The Church of St. Sava (also known as St. Sava Temple), one of the largest Orthodox churches in the world.
-The Temple of St. Sava features an enormous dome that is visible from all over the city.
+The Temple of St. Sava features an enormous dome visible from across the city.
 Size apart, the church is undeniably a highly impressive structure.
 Construction began in the 1930s at the site where the occupying Ottoman forces burned the relics of St. Sava (1175-1236).
 St Sava was the founder and the first archbishop of the independent Serbian Orthodox Church, and Serbians widely recognize him as one of the most important figures in Serbian history.
-Built in the Serbian-Byzantine style, the church occupies an area of 3,500 m² at ground level, with an additional 1,500 m² in the three galleries on the first level.
-At its highest point, the dome is 70 meters in height, while the central gilded cross is an additional 12 meters high, giving the Cathedral a total height of 82 meters.
+Built in the Serbian-Byzantine style, the church occupies 3,500 m² at ground level, with an additional 1,500 m² in the three galleries on the first level.
+At its highest point, the dome is 70 meters high, while the central gilded cross is an additional 12 meters, giving the Cathedral a total height of 82 meters.

 Republic Square

-We’ll continue our ride and reach Republic Square, the heart of the capital, where the city’s most prestigious cultural institutions are situated.
+We’ll continue our ride to Republic Square, the heart of the capital, where the city’s most prestigious cultural institutions are located.
 Here you will hear information about the most important buildings surrounding the Square: the National Museum and National Theatre, and a short explanation of why Prince Mihailo is one of the most important figures in Serbia’s modern history.
-Here we will see the National Museum and the National Theater and Opera buildings, with an equestrian monument to the most important city and state ruler from the 19th century – Knez Mihajlo.
+Here we will see the National Museum and the National Theater and Opera buildings, with an equestrian monument to Knez Mihajlo, the most important 19th-century city and state ruler.

 The National Assembly and Terazije Fountain

 Next, we’ll reach Terazije Square, featuring a recognizable 19th-century white stone fountain and one of the most beautiful buildings in the city – the Moskva Hotel.
 We’ll pass by Nikola Pasic Square, with a monument to the first Prime Minister of the Kingdom of Yugoslavia, and finally we’ll stop in front of the Parliament Building.
-This is an excellent spot for making perfect photos.
+This is an excellent location for taking high-quality photos.
 Here you will see the Old and New Royal Palaces and hear stories about the two dynasties that ruled Serbia in the 19th and 20th centuries.
-This is where your tour will conclude, and your guide will provide suggestions on how to spend the rest of your afternoon.
+This is where your tour will conclude, and your guide will offer suggestions for the rest of your afternoon.

 PICK-UP DETAILS:

 - Pick-up will be 15-30 minutes before departure.
-We’ll email or WhatsApp you all the pick-up details one day before the trip, not before 6 pm.
+We’ll email or WhatsApp you the pickup details the day before the trip, no earlier than 6 pm.

-- Pick-up from any hotel, Airbnb, a pension that is up to 5 km from Republic Square, or from Belgrade port is free of charge.
+- Pickup from any hotel, Airbnb, or pension within 5 km of Republic Square, or from Belgrade Port, is free of charge.

-- For pick-up locations further than 5 km from Republic Square, please get in touch with us directly.
+- For pick-up locations more than 5 km from Republic Square, please contact us directly.

 - Important note: Depending on the traffic conditions, location of your hotel/Airbnb, the number and the positions of the pick-up locations on the day of your trip, we may ask you to walk to the closest pick-up point (never more than 7-8 minutes of walking from the place where you’re staying).